 Don’t clog your memory with bad pictures.
 Delete them without the slightest regret.

 42. If the Photo is not Interesting, There is no Point in Making It Black and White

 Yes, black and white shots look impressive and, in some cases, even outperform photos in color.
 However, this is only possible when the shot is initially good.

 A boring photo “about nothing” will not become a masterpiece if you make it black and white.
 So you also need to get rid of such pictures without regret.

 You will spend much less time filming something new than fixing a bad old one.

 You get better with every new shoot.
 Your skills develop when you pay attention to them.
 Invest your time and money in training.

-And don’t forget, especially so that you can learn easily and unobtrusively, I have prepared for you a useful, educational newsletter with cool tips and homework on photography.
+And don’t forget, mainly so that you can learn easily and unobtrusively, I have prepared a helpful, educational newsletter with cool tips and homework on photography for you.

 If you haven’t subscribed to it yet, now is the best time to do it.